 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Maslanik, J., and J. Stroeve.
-1990, updated current year.
+Maslanik, J. and J. Stroeve.
+2004, updated 2012.
 DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures.
-Version 4.0. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Version 4. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 DMSP-F8, -F11, -F13, -F17